-The simple average of the Bank's bimonthly LCR over the third quarter of LCR increased to 190% compared to 167% for the second quarter of 2019 driven by higher HQLA that were maintained to cater for unforeseen fluctuation in net cash outflows.

-LCR increased from 201% as at June 2019 to 237% as at September 2019 as the bank closely monitored the LCR daily to ensure that it operates at an adequate and optimum level of HQLA.
+The simple average of the Bank's bimonthly LCR over the third quarter of 2021 slightly increased to 179% compared to 175% for the second quarter of 2021.
+The bank continues to closely monitor the LCR daily to ensure that it operates at an adequate and optimum level of HQLA.